 Just across from the main body of Hampstead Heath, you will find one of London’s most ethereal spots – Hampstead Hill Gardens and Pergola.

-Yes, you heard me right.
+Yes, you heard us right.
 While you’ve been tramping across the expanses of the heath and soaking up the view from Parliament, this little gem has been sitting just around the corner.
+Undisturbed and lacking a whole lotta love.

-It might not be as much of a secret as it used to be (thanks Instagram) but Hampstead Pergola is still one of the city’s prettiest gardens.
+It might not be as much of a secret as it used to be (thanks Instagram) but Hampstead Pergola is still one of the city’s prettiest gardens and you need to visit ASAP.

-I finally visited (believe me, this has been on my London bucket list for years) and it’s just as gorgeous as the pictures promised but I had QUESTIONS.
+We finally visited (believe us, this has been on our London bucket list for years) and it’s just as gorgeous as the pictures promised but we had QUESTIONS.

 Even in London, where you get used to seeing weird underground Roman temples and Victorian cemeteries that have been turned into nature reserves, Hampstead Pergola stands out.

 Where did it come from?
 Who built it?
 Was it intended for public use?
-Where has it been all my life?
-I told you, questions.
+Where has it been all our lives?
+We told you, questions.

 Who Built Hampstead Hill Garden and Pergola?

-Leverhulme commissioned the pergola and gardens as part of this expansion process and they were designed and built by world famous landscape architect Thomas Mawson.
+Leverhulme commissioned the pergola and gardens as part of this expansion process and they were designed and built by world-famous landscape architect Thomas Mawson.
+His impressive portfolio of work already included the likes of Belle Vue Park in Newport and Glyn Cory Garden Village – in other words, he was just the man for the job.

 The aim of the game was to create a sunny spot where the hoi polloi of Edwardian society could attend the lavish social functions hosted by Leverhulme (who was very, very rich) and enjoy the glorious surroundings.

-Visit today and I think you’ll agree that Leverhulme pulled that trick off with raging success.
+Visit today and we think you’ll agree that Leverhulme – along with the expertise of Mawson – pulled that trick off with raging success.

 When Did it Become a Public Garden?

-At that point, the part with the pergola was still privately owned but became a part of the gardens in 1991.
+At that point, the part with the pergola was still privately owned but it finally became a part of the gardens in 1991, where it was free for everyone to use.

 The Hill Garden and Pergola Today

-Today the Hill Garden and Pergola forms part of Hampstead Heath.
+Today the Hill Garden and Pergola forms part of the gorgeous Hampstead Heath, a peaceful haven filled with swimming ponds and walking trails.

 Realistically, the Hill Garden & Pergola is a beautiful bubble of retained wealth and privilege standing in striking contrast to the public rights and common land of the Heath proper.
 It’s a fascinating antithesis but really, the biggest draw is the fact that it is truly one of London’s loveliest spots.